 Pros: Easy to assemble and clean, reasonably priced, juices fast, time saver, quiet.

 Juicing For Weightloss

 Now, many people do report feeling great and experiencing drastic weight loss when starting to incorporate more juices and smoothies into their daily life.
-For many, this is what leads them to juicing to begin with, but it’s important to understand why this is.
+For many, this is what leads them to juice, to begin with, but it’s important to understand why this is.
 Fresh fruits and vegetables are naturally low in calories and have a high concentration of nutrients, which binds to toxins and helps carry them out of the body.
 After the body releases enough toxins, it can easily let go of fat cells that your body created to store all the toxins as a way to protect delicate tissues and organs.

 You’ll be able to get more nutrition than you ever have all while consuming far fewer calories.
 Yes, you can burn those calories through exercise, but most of the excess weight is unusable toxins and waste that your body is storing and can easily be eliminated through the bowels.
 Yes, that’s right you can poop your way to a smaller waist.

 Our bodies are designed to naturally detox every day.
 It’s part of the self-regulating cleansing process our bodies have.
-However, we are exposed to a huge amount of toxins on a daily basis, through the food, water, air, and even the products that we put on our bodies.
-And for some people the detoxification process is slower due to a higher exposure to toxins.
-Therefore, the detox mechanisms becomes slowed and sluggish causing a chemical imbalance that can throw off your whole body.
+However, we are exposed to a huge amount of toxins on a daily basis, through food, water, air, and even the products that we put on our bodies.
+And for some people, the detoxification process is slower due to higher exposure to toxins.
+Therefore, the detox mechanisms become slowed and sluggish causing a chemical imbalance that can throw off your whole body.
 Juicing is a great way to assist and speed up this process of elimination, and bring it back into balance.

 Symptoms Of Detox